• Skip to primary navigation

 Making this hot chocolate recipe is pretty fast and simple to do.
 It is ready to drink in just a few short minutes

-1. Mix dry ingredients together in your saucepan.
+1. Mix dry ingredients together in a medium saucepan.

 2. Add in some of the milk and stir.

-3. Add in the rest of the milk and heat.
+3. Add in the rest of the milk and warm on medium heat.

 hot chocolate being made in saucepan